CDCgov/ReportVision/.github/README.md

-# Current Github Workflows for building and deploying ReportVision in Dev or Demo
+# Current Github Workflows for building and deploying ReportVision in a dev environment

 ## Prerequisites